-The Bellingen Fine Music Festival’s acclaimed Music-By-Youth Project provides the opportunity for local primary and high school music students to interact, learn and work with professional musicians and have public performances.
-Now in its 4th year the project is partially funded by Camp Creative in memory of Peter Nance and by Festivals Australia of the Australian Government.
+The Bellingen Fine Music Festival’s acclaimed Music-By-Youth Project provides opportunities for local primary and high school music students to interact, learn and work with professional musicians and have public performances.
+Now in its 4th year the project is partially funded by Camp Creative in memory of Peter Nance, a founder member of the Festival.
 Music-By-Youth is an outstanding success.
 Having the opportunity to work with outstanding ensembles such as the Acacia Quartet has been an invaluable experience for the students involved.
 Those graduating have all done extremely well in music for the HSC, last year coming 3rd and 5th in New South Wales.
 Eighty per cent of the participating HSC students are now studying music across Australia.
 Lachlan Wilkins, for example, is now at the Brisbane Conservatorium under the tuition of Michele Walsh.

 School students of all ages, but mainly primary school students, will busk around town on the Saturday morning of the Festival and on other occasions around town.

-Paul Jarman, Composer, will mentor HSC Music 2 students in writing their compositions for HSC submission.
-Up to six of these students who are writing for a string quartet will then have the opportunity to go to Sydney in August to have their works performed by the Acacia Quartet and recorded in the 102.5 FM Fine Music Recording Studio for their HSC submission.
+Up to six students writing compositions for HSC submission who are writing for a string quartet will have the opportunity to go to Sydney in August to have their works performed by the Acacia Quartet and recorded for their HSC submission.
 The Acacia Quartet will then perform their works in the Opening Concert.

-The Composer Slam for students will be conducted in two rounds.
-A Preliminary Round in June will be adjudicated by Paul Jarman, and a Final Round in the Bellingen Memorial Hall on Saturday 23rd September from 9:00 – 10:30 am will be adjudicated by Elena Kats-Chernin.
+A Composer Slam for students will be conducted in two rounds.
+A Preliminary Round will be prior to the Festival, and a Final Round will be adjudicated during the Festival.
 Festival attendees are invited to attend to listen and watch.

 in memory of Peter Nance